Bible Event – Jesus’ Life

-Peter and John were probably close friends from youth.
+Peter and John were probably close friends from their youth.
 They worked together as fishermen on the Sea of Galilee (Luke 5:10), shared a common desire to “Find the Messiah” (John 1;41), were baptised by John, prepared the Last Supper together for Jesus (Luke 22:8), went to Annas’ courtyard together (John 18:16) and ran together to the empty tomb on Easter Sunday morning (John 20:6).

 On this occasion, they were on their way to the Temple in Jerusalem for three o’clock afternoon prayers.
 As they approached, helpers carried and placed a man, crippled from birth, at the temple gates where he could beg for alms; it was his daily routine.
 As Peter and John passed by, he asked them for money.
 They both looked directly at him and Peter said, “Look at us,” to get his complete attention, and added, “I have no silver or gold, but what I do have I give you.
 In the name of Jesus Christ the Nazarene, stand up and walk!”
 (Acts 3:4-6)